prav10194/nltk-dictionary/README.md

 ```
 For nltk_data -
 -------
-1. Extract the contents in your python directory.
+1. Extract the folder and save it in your python directory.